maniyar2jaimin/maniyar2jaimin.github.io/README.md

 # maniyar2jaimin.github.io

-THis is my personal github page for showing my skills & work
+This is my personal github page for showing my skills & work